johnabel/gillespy/README.md

+**New development of this project will take place in the gillespy2 repo: https://github.com/gillespy2/GillesPy2.**
+This code will remain in its present state, however, new features and solvers will be made available as they are developed only in gillespy2.

 # GillesPy

 GillesPy is a modeling toolkit for stochastic simulations for Linux and OSX.
 It provides a python interface to the StochKit stochastic simulation solvers.
 It contains a simple python interface for model construction, editing, and simulating models stochastically and deterministically.